ws0610/test/docs/about/concepts/core-abstractions.md

 :::{tab-item} Agents

-Responses API Agent servers orchestrate the interaction between models and resources.
+Responses API Agent servers {term}`orchestrate <Orchestration>` the interaction between models and resources.

 - Route requests to the right model
 - Provide tools to the model